airpair/moving-from-sql-to-rethinkdb/post.md

 I have built up a strong understanding of SQL and its capabilties.
 I am a big fan of it and its declarative nature.
 However, I have often come up against scenarios where SQL and RDBMS have struggled and I understand that SQL is not right for everything.
 The relatively recent rise and proliferation of NoSQL databases have given developers an increasingly large amount of choice on what to use for their persistance layer.

 When we began working on [Workshape.io](http://www.workshape.io) we needed to choose a data storage layer that would allow us to rapidly iterate and evolve our data structure over time.
 We needed something that let us focus on our application and prototyping over data modelling.
-I saw RethinkDB as a great choice, moving away from my traditional routes working with SQL.
+I saw RethinkDB as a great choice, moving away from my traditional routes of working with SQL.
 What begun as something of an experimental choice, and exploration of working with NoSQL, quickly established itself as a very impressive option that formed the basis of our application.

 This post is about using [RethinkDB](http://www.rethinkdb.com/), a NoSQL database, as an engineer coming from an SQL background.
 It is a comprehensive comparison of the main tasks you may find yourself performing when using either in a web development environment.